Luizrei123/Luizrei123/README.md

 <h2 align="left">Hi🤓!<br>My name is Luiz Fernando.
 I'm from Rio de Janeiro, Brazil.
-I study programming in college and I like to contribute to tech communities whenever possible.
+I like to contribute to tech communities whenever possible.
 My old GitHub account is no longer active, but this is my new one.
 Let's make this great again!</h2>

 ###